-Linda McCray is a creator of abstract spiritual original paintings.
+Linda McCray is a Montana-based artist who creates abstract spiritual paintings.
 She leads retreats on art as prayer, and on praying through art.
 She is an art-and-environment designer, art consultant for sacred space, adjunct art professor, and advocate for contemporary art in worship.
 Her passion in painting is translating the Gospel and sacred realities into contemporary abstract art to draw today’s believers into a deeper relationship with God.

 “Your passion of translating the Gospel into abstract spiritual paintings indeed invites new believers into relationship with God.”

 “Linda’s art fires the imagination and creates the environment for a deeper encounter with the real presence of Christ.”

 McCray creates The Liturgical Artists Directory, and several of her articles have been published by Georgetown Center for Liturgy on their online resource and the magazine Ministry and Liturgy.
 Linda lectures ecumenically on sacred art for art museums, universities, conferences and churches---for example, Form/Reform: The National Conference on Environment and Art for Catholic Worship; The University of Dallas Ministry Conferences; and the Madden Museum of Art-Denver.
 She is dedicated to her goal of helping bridge the gap between mainstream contemporary art and sacred art.